For the Sake of Righteousness

 John 16:33 (KJV), “These things I have spoken unto you, that in me [Jesus] ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.”

-Agree with Jesus and let Him overcome your world – you will be a child of God!
+Agree with Jesus and let Him overcome your world.
+You will be a child of God!

 PRAYER